 The effective integration and utilisation of technological tools for teaching and learning depend on a number of factors.
 These factors can act as enablers or inhibitors in the process of digitalising teaching and learning.
-As such, teachers were asked to identify the factors related to the effective and sustainable use of digital skills in teaching and learning in secondary schools.
-A number of factors were identified, as captured in Figure 4.
+As such, teachers

-Figure 4.
+Figure 5.
 Factors relating to the use of digital skills among teachers

-The above figure illustrates that digital infrastructure 16(64%) is the most important factor related to the use of digital skills in secondary schools followed by internet service and accessibility 14(56%).
-Also, teachers' capacity building13(52%) and technical support 12 (48%) were identified as other critical factors for the use of digital skills in secondary schools.
-The least selected factor was system quality, which had 11 (44%) of the respondents.
+The above figure illustrates that digital infrastructure 16(64%) is the most important factor related to the use of digital skills in secondary schools, followed by internet service and accessibility 14(56%).
+Also, teachers' capacity building 13(52%) and technical support 12(48%) were identified as other critical factors for the use of digital skills in secondary schools.
+The least selected factor was system quality, which had 11(44%) of the respondents.
 Similarly, students were asked to identify factors related to their use of digital skills in learning.
-Their responses are captured in figure 5.
+Their responses are captured in Figure 6.

-Figure 5.
+Figure 6.
 Factors relating to the use of digital skills among students

-Figure 5 demonstrates several factors relating to the use of digital skills among students in secondary schools such as digital infrastructure 31(69%), teachers' professional development, technical support and system quality 26(58%) and internet services 24(53%) was a least factor.
+Figure 6 demonstrates several factors relating to the use of digital skills among students in secondary schools, such as digital infrastructure 31(69%), teachers' professional development, technical support, and system quality 26(58%), and internet services 24(53%) as the least factor.